 - Assisting with Project design, Tendering and procurement

-- Completion of mandatory Pre-Works Safety, Environmental and Quality Assurance documentation
+- Completion of Pre-Works Safety, Environmental and Quality Assurance documentation

 - Installing vent shafts using SVSR’s modern fleet of cranes, plant and equipment